-How to create a student-friendly home from home
+Off to uni?
+Turn student digs into a happy home from home

-‘In shared accommodation, the bedroom might be the one place a student has that is solely theirs to retreat to,’ explains Philippa.
-‘So it needs to be a place of comfort and rest.’
-Furniture should be practical yet comfortable, while finishing touches are key.
-‘Throws, cushions and rugs will help them to feel like the space is theirs to live in.
+‘In shared accommodation, the bedroom might be the one place a student has that is solely theirs to retreat to so it needs to be a place of comfort and rest,’ explains Philippa Charrier, co-founder of FAT Properties, which offers high-quality student accommodation with the emphasis on wellbeing.
+‘Throws, cushions and rugs will help them to feel the space is theirs to live in.
 For a property to truly feel like home, students need control over their immediate environment.
 Studies have shown that if we believe we have more control, then we feel more confident.’

 There should be enough space for everyone to sit comfortably on a sofa and around a dining table, with a few pieces of flexible furniture, such as stools and pouffes, on hand for guests.
 ‘I’d also pack a few board games,’ suggests Philippa.
 ‘They’re a great way to get to know new housemates.’

 Philippa continues, ‘And, with components of coursework liable to stay online and the urge to touch base with home and family, strong internet connectivity is a must.’

 Looking for more tips?
 Philippa is the author of Designed For Wellbeing, and profits from her book go to Student Minds, the student mental health charity.
 Wondering what essentials to pack for heading off to university?
 See the must-haves on our What to pack for uni checklist.